Skip to content

 Federal Sentencing Guidelines

 The next question was the proposed amendments by the US Sentencing Commission.
 [Prior post: Proposed Amendments to Sentencing Guidelines] One panelist raised whether the effect of the amendments would be to make the general counsel the CCO.
 This would seem to be step back since many companies have been separating the GC and CCO functions.
 Most of the panelists report to the general counsel, but have lots of contact with their boards and CEOs.
 One panelist really disliked the incorporation of document retention issues into compliance and ethics practices.
-The panel also pointed out that the are just minimum standards.
+The panel also pointed out that the Federal Sentencing Guidelines are just minimum standards.

 Foreign Corrupt Practices Act